Rhynorater/caidoAutomationAdvisor/main_prompt.md

 At this current stage, since we're lacking some nodes, most complex workflows will be using just a JS node and the SDK.
 This is the best structure currently.

+In short: Convert workflow should be used when converting text, passive workflow should be used if there is something that should be run with every request coming through the proxy, and active workflow should be used if the user wants to kick off a task or check on a specific request.